ctrueden/tykroll.com/_posts/2020-02-02-Madison-Flute-Club-Concert.md

 tags: [flute, concert]
 ---

-The [Madison Flute Club](https://madisonfluteclub.org/) will premeire Ty's trio "Flight of the Oarfish" on their Winter Showcase
-Sunday, February 9th 2020 at Bethany United Methodist Church, 3910 Mineral Point Rd, Madison, WI 53705.
+Ty will premiere his trio "Flight of the Oarfish" on the [Madison Flute Club](https://madisonfluteclub.org/) Winter Showcase Sunday, February 9th 2020 at Bethany United Methodist Church, 3910 Mineral Point Rd, Madison, WI 53705.
 Lunch begins at 11:30 and the music begins at 12 PM.